marcolacagnina/transformer-for-code-analysis/README.md

 # PyTorch Transformer for code complexity classification

+## Project Overview

-This project is a PyTorch Transformer classifier, with the aim to classify the time complexity of a Python code.
+This project implements a Transformer-based neural network to classify the time complexity of Python code solutions.
+The model analyzes the structure and semantics of a given code snippet and predicts its Big O notation (e.g., O(n), O(log n), etc.).

 In particular, the model classifies within 7 classes:
 - O(1)
 - O(logn)